dgchachlakis/Structured-autocorrelation-matrix-estimation-for-coprime-arrays/README.md

 **Example**

-For a usage example, please open the cpp or python direcotory for C++ or Python, respectively.
+For usage examples, please open the cpp and python directories for C++ and Python, respectively.

 ---